xuechunlu7/xuechunlu7.github.io/sample_page.md

-## Set Classification Based on A Histopathology Dataset (Adapted from a project report for STAT 946 (Deep Learning))
+## Deep Learning - Set Classification Based on A Histopathology Dataset

 **Task:** Given a set of lung tissue images generating from one whole slide, can you predict which lung cancer this patient have?